Lisp-Stat/documentation/content/en/docs/Resources/xlisp.md

   the model selection methods that proceeded it.
 This can result in overoptimistic and biased inferences.
 We first characterize data analytic actions as functions acting on regression models.
-We investigate the extent of the problem and test bootstrap, jacknife and sample splitting methods for ameliorating it.
+We investigate the extent of the problem and test bootstrap, jackknife and sample splitting methods for ameliorating it.
 We also demonstrate an interactive XLISP-STAT system for assessing the cost of the data analysis while it is taking place.
 Julian